Cerebras

 World's largest AI chip innovation

-Cerebras's portfolio covers 9 active models across 2 non-obsolete families, with task labels spanning coding and agents.
+Cerebras's portfolio covers 9 active models across 2 current families, spanning coding and agents.
 Open a model detail page to compare provider routes and sourced benchmarks.

 - Teams evaluating coding and agents across this lab's releases